gregsymons/di-ruby-lvm-attrib/README.txt

 At their core these files exist to determine which arguments to pass lvs/vgs/pvs and the subsequent type conversions.

+Currently this is split from the main ruby-lvm gem since these files require updating to follow LVM2 releases.

 == FEATURES/PROBLEMS: